 The Lost Kingdom

-Costing £9 million, The Lost Kingdom is home to a whole host of Dinosaur attractions including two world-class rollercoasters.
-This section of the theme park is also home to life-like animatronic Dinosaurs and Jurassic-themed family rides.
-There is a fantastic prehistoric Dinosaur adventure play park and some amazing opportunities to come face to face with a number of animatronic Dinosaurs.
+Lost Kingdom Dinosaur Theme Park is home to a whole host of attractions, including two world-class roller coasters, lifelike animatronic Dinosaurs, Jurassic themed family rides, a prehistoric Dinosaur adventure play park and an amazing opportunity to come face to face with ‘living’ walking animatronic Dinosaurs.

 Travelling to Paultons Park